TomasHubelbauer/net-ecosystem-review/README.md

 which match the item name.
 This way I can keep the notes in prose but also have them show up in the web app.

-Allow favoriting / watching items (probably only locally) to have them appear highlighted in the leaderboard and in the line chart.

 Display another chart which is not total but a change record-to-record.